 Above.
 The fetal heart is right side dominant with the well oxygenated blood coming from the umbilical vein through the liver and shunted through the ductus venosus to the inferior vena cava and right atrium.
 This view of the right atrium with the inferior and superior vena cava is a longitudinal scan plane parallel to the spine and to the right of the fetal heart.

 Above.
-Axial view through the 4 chamber fetal heart demonstrating the right atrium with the leaflets of the tricuspid valve towards the apex and the foramen of ovale opening from right to left.
+Axial view through the four chamber fetal heart demonstrating the right atrium with the leaflets of the tricuspid valve towards the apex and the foramen of ovale opening from right to left.

 Above.
-Long axis view of the heart with the transducer perpendicular to the interventricular septum demonstrating the right to left shunt of blood of blood through the foramen ovale.
+Long axis view of the heart with the transducer perpendicular to the interventricular septum demonstrating the right to left shunt of blood through the foramen ovale.

 Above.
-Two of the 4 fetal pulmonary veins are identified.
+Two of the four fetal pulmonary veins are identified.
 Two inferior and two superior pulmonary veins drain to the left atrium.
-Sweeping the transducer in a true 4 chamber view identifies the pulmonary vein.
+Sweeping the transducer in a true four chamber view identifies the pulmonary vein.